 Since The Trial

 The Irish Innocence Project, based in Griffith College, have been assisting Mark’s defense team in evidence gathering for nearly 17 months.
 They have also confirmed that renowned DNA expert, Dr. Greg Hampikian will travel from Idaho in the USA to act as expert witness for Mark.
-Dr. Hampikian’s statement at the appeal will support his defense in proving the DNA report produced by the prosecution at the trial is not a credible document, it was used only to mislead the court and in know way does it prove Mark was involved in the robbery on the 5th of June 2010.
+Dr. Hampikian’s statement at the appeal will support his defense in proving the DNA report produced by the prosecution at the trial is not a credible document, that in no way does it prove Mark was involved in the robbery on the 5th of June 2010.
 (Dr Hampikian testified on Wednesday 14th May 2014).

 Letter from Mark’s Lawyer received by Mark’s father-in-law on the 31st of January 2012 giving his opinion on the trial.